Object Name: Teakettle

-Provenance: Inscription has "Presented to J.C.A.
-Hill, Christmas, 1886."
-Joseph Chaffin Appleton Hill (1821-1901) was superintendent of the Sunday School at the Unitarian Church, then called the Second Congregational (Unitarian) Society; this kettle was presented to him, by the church, upon his leaving Concord, N.H. for California.
-Hill married Ellen Downing (1827-1917), daughter of Lewis Downing (1792-1873), of the Abbott Downing coachmakers; Lewis Downing was also very generous financially to the church.
-Hill was said to move to California to represent the Abbott Downing Company there.
+Provenance: Joseph Chaffin Appleton Hill (1821-1901) was superintendent of the Sunday School at the Concord, NH, Unitarian Church, then called the Second Congregational (Unitarian) Society.
+This kettle was presented to him by the church upon his leaving Concord for California.
+Hill married Ellen Downing (1827-1917), daughter of coachmaker Lewis Downing (1792-1873).
+Lewis Downing was also very generous financially to the church.
+Hill moved to California to represent the Abbot-Downing Company there.

-The kettle was later owned by Hill's niece, Gertrude Downing (daughter of Lewis Downing Jr.), who gave the kettle back to the Unitarian Church in 1946; the Unitarian Church donated the kettle to the N.H.H.S. in 1958.
+The kettle was later owned by Hill's niece, Gertrude Downing (daughter of Lewis Downing Jr.), who gave the kettle back to the Unitarian Church in 1946.
+The Unitarian Church donated the kettle to NHHS in 1958.

 Credit Line: Gift of Unitarian Church of Concord, N.H.